6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 - Relax in the thermal baths at Bagno Vignoni with its unique central pool

-- Overnight in the area to fully appreciate the magical atmosphere
+- Overnight stay in the region to fully appreciate the magical atmosphere

 Day 6: Montepulciano and Cortona

-- Spend the morning in Montepulciano, famous for its noble wine and dramatic hilltop setting
+- Spend the morning in Montepulciano, famous for its Nobile wine and dramatic hilltop setting

 - Enjoy lunch overlooking the surrounding countryside